 Professional accountants’ organisations

 The first professional accounting body in New Zealand, the Incorporated Institute of Accountants (IIA), was formed in 1894 with the aim of raising the standard and profile of the profession.
-Within two months it had over 100 members and the auditor general, J. E. FitzGerald, was elected president.
+The auditor-general, J. E. FitzGerald, was elected president, and within two months it had more than 100 members.
 The IIA admitted as members only accountants who had passed an entrance examination similar to that used in Australia, partly to enable its members to work in either country.
 Until the First World War no women were allowed to join the IIA.

 New Zealand Society of Accountants

 The number of trainee accountants passing the qualifying exams was so low that an alternative qualifying process was looked for.
 In 1908 the New Zealand Society of Accountants Act was passed, resulting in the legal recognition of qualified accountants.
 The New Zealand Society of Accountants (NZSA) was set up, admitting members who belonged to either of the two earlier organisations, or to any other recognised British accountancy organisation, and admitting any accountant with three years’ professional experience.
 From its formation the NZSA accepted women as members.
-Of its founding membership of more than 2,000, 19 were women.
+Nineteen women were among its more than 2,000 founding members.

-The AAA wound up in 1950 and the IIA in 1972, leaving the NZSA as the only New Zealand-based professional accounting body.
-In 1996 it changed its name to the Institute of Chartered Accounting of New Zealand, and 10 years later to the New Zealand Institute of Chartered Accountants (NZICA).
+The AAA wound up in 1950 and the IIA followed suit in 1972, leaving the NZSA as the only New Zealand-based professional accounting body.
+It changed its name to the Institute of Chartered Accounting of New Zealand in 1996 and became the New Zealand Institute of Chartered Accountants (NZICA) in 2006.
 In 2008 the NZICA celebrated its centenary.
 It had 30,000 members, with a total of more than 46,000 members over its first 100 years.

 In the early 2000s qualifying as a chartered accountant required four years of university-level study, including specified accounting and business courses, at an institution recognised by the NZICA.
-The successful graduate was then entitled to a period of provisional NZICA membership, including three years’ supervised practical experience and professional exams, followed by full membership.
+The successful graduate was then entitled to a period of provisional NZICA membership, including three years’ supervised practical experience and professional exams, before qualifying for full membership.